 "i enjoy your writing too!"

-thanks again! following in the footsteps of my mother, i also graduated from ucla, but my bachelor's was in english. despite nasa and the nba knocking my door down (that's sarcasm), i went into magazine publishing.
+thanks again! following in the footsteps of my mother, i also graduated from ucla, but my bachelor's was in english. despite nasa and the nba knocking my door down (that's sarcasm), i went into magazine publishing instead.

 "do you do photography full time?"

-i'm still in magazine publishing full time, but rest assured, you have my full attention and enthusiasm for your photography projects.
+after 13 years in magazine publishing, i'm now in corporate marketing, but rest assured, you have my full attention and enthusiasm for your photography projects.

 "where are you based?"